Licenses, Rules, and Restrictions

 The following information relating to youth hunting is taken from the

-Colorado Small Game Brochure.
+Colorado Small Game & Waterfowl Brochure (Folleto de Regulación de Caza Menor y Aves Acuáticas).
 Be sure to refer to the latest brochures for any changes.
-(Brochures are available at CPW offices, retail license agents, or online off the Regulations Brochures page.)
+(Brochures are available at Colorado Parks and Wildlife offices, retail sales agents, or online off the

 Youth Small Game Licenses

-Youths under age 18 can buy a youth small game license for $1.
-All youths must meet hunter education requirements.
-Those under 16 must be accompanied by a mentor while hunting.
-A mentor must be 18 or older and must meet hunter education requirements.
-Mentors aren’t required to hunt.
+People under age 18 must have a license to hunt small game.
+A youth small-game license is for hunters 17 and younger, and costs $1, plus surcharge.
+All youths must meet hunter education requirements, and youths under 16 must be accompanied by a mentor while hunting.
+A mentor must be 18 or older and must meet hunter education requirements; mentors aren’t required to hunt.
 While hunting, youths and mentors must be able to see and hear each other without binoculars, radios or other aids.
-Youths under 18 also can buy an adult license as long as they meet hunter education requirements.
-At age 18, youths must buy an adult license.
+Youths can buy an adult license as long as they meet hunter education requirements.
+At age 18, hunters must buy an adult license.